Heinrich Rohrer: Biography

 Rohrer was born in Buchs, St. Gallen half an hour after his twin sister.
 He enjoyed a carefree country childhood until the family moved to Zürich in 1949.
 He enrolled in the Swiss Federal Institute of Technology (ETH) in 1951, where he was student of Wolfgang Pauli and Paul Scherrer.
-His PhD thesis was supervised by Prof P. Grassmann who worked on cryogenic engineering.
+His PhD thesis was supervised by P. Grassmann who worked on cryogenic engineering.
 Rohrer measured the length changes of superconductors at the magnetic-field-induced superconducting transition, a project begun by Jørgen Lykke Olsen.
 In the course of his research, he found that he had to do most of his research at night after the city was asleep because his measurements were so sensitive to vibration.

 His studies were interrupted by his military service in the Swiss mountain infantry.
 In 1961, he married Rose-Marie Egger.
 Their honeymoon trip to the United States included a stint doing research on thermal conductivity of type-II superconductors and metals with Bernie Serin at Rutgers University in New Jersey.

 In 1963, he joined the IBM Research Laboratory in Rüschlikon under the direction of Ambros Speiser.
 The first couple of years at IBM, he studied Kondo systems with magnetoresistance in pulsed magnetic fields.
 He then began studying magnetic phase diagrams, which eventually brought him into the field of critical phenomena.

 In 1974, he spent a sabbatical year at the University of California in Santa Barbara, California studying nuclear magnetic resonance with Vince Jaccarino and Alan King.

 Until 1982 he worked on the scanning tunneling microscope.
 He was appointed IBM Fellow in 1986, and led the physics department of the research lab from 1986 until 1988.
 Rohrer was elected as an honourable member of the Swiss Physical Society in 1990 and an honorary academician of Academia Sinica in 2008.